johncmanuel/cpsc449-project1/README.md

 ## How to Run

 1. Install the latest versions of Python and PostgreSQL.
 This can be done either manually through official websites or easily with Devbox.
 2. Setup a virtual environment and activate it.
+If using Devbox, the virtual environment is already setup and activated upon launch.
 3. Install the required packages using `pip install -r requirements.txt`
 4. Setup the PostgreSQL database and create and modify a `.env` file accordingly to `.env.example`.
-5. Start the database server and run the server, `python main.py`
+5. Start the database server and run the Flask server, `python main.py`

 ## Project Overview